-This is the ice cream cone my wildest dreams are made off.
-Soft, fragrant soaked in syrup and sprinkled with desiccated coconut and overflowing with ice cream.
+This is the ice cream cone my wildest dreams are made of.
+Soft, fragrant soaked in syrup and sprinkled with desiccated coconut, and overflowing with ice cream.

 I used a sugar cone as a sort of template and wrapped foil around it.
-I rolled out the dough into strips and wrapped each strip along the foil covered cones to create the shape and allowed it to rose again for another 30 minutes ina warm draft free place a.k.a my son’s room.
+I rolled out the dough into strips and wrapped each strip along the foil-covered cones to create the shape and allowed it to rise again for another 30 minutes in a warm draft-free place a.k.a my son’s room.

 Once the cones are ready deep fry in medium heat till browned then dunk them into the warm spiced syrup and then a generous sprinkling of coconut.
 That’s it, you’re well on your way to ice cream heaven after that.

 ½ C (125 ml) sugar

 6 C (6 x 250 ml) cake flour